markatots/qMaruPL/README.md

 Thus, you can draw lines.

 I'll continue to revise this document when I have time.
 Plan: Conditional alerts for measures will be available.
 Text align for measures label will be available.
+Arranging dimensions verticaly will be available.

 # Copyright
 Copyright ©2021 OTSUKA CORPORATION